iLaD08/iLaD08/README.md

-## YO!
-I am ImadEddine Lakhdar 👋, I'm a Front-end developer
+## YO! i'm ImadEddine Lakhdar 👋 and I'm a Front-end developer

 - 😃 Also known as iLaD
 - 💻 I love building websites and contribute on open source.